jmcartlamy/interactive-sync-docs/README.md

 Interactive Sync is an [extension](https://www.twitch.tv/p/extensions/) for [twitch.tv](https://www.twitch.tv/), promoting interactions between Twitch community and any application in a whole new level.

+See the [Interactive Sync website](https://www.interactive-sync.com/) for more details!

 ## Usage

 Install and start a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.